Arizona governor’s Senate pick reflects a cautious approach

 “He really hasn’t acted as a leader in this state, but as a classic politician who is using his governor’s position as a platform for himself, to be in the pocket of outside interests who want to undermine public education, who want to cut affordable health care,” she said.

 After McCain’s death, Ducey’s office helped coordinate memorial services in Phoenix.
-Ducey suspended his campaign and did not hold a celebration the night he clinched a primary victory.
-He spoke at McCain memorial in Arizona and flew to Washington for the funeral.
+Ducey suspended his campaign for a week and did not hold a celebration the night he clinched a primary victory.
+He spoke at one of McCain’s memorials in Arizona and flew to Washington for the funeral.

 But he withheld announcing a successor until after McCain’s burial.
 By law, his only requirement was to pick a Republican.